Simplemux/simplemux/README.md

 * In blast flavor, the packet is sent immediately.
 The period defines the interval used to send copies of the packet.
 ```

+## Limitations

+- In *network* flavor, only 20-byte headers are supported.

 ## Specifications (IETF drafts)

 The specification of Simplemux can be found here: http://datatracker.ietf.org/doc/draft-saldana-tsvwg-simplemux/.
 It was not adopted by the IETF, although some discussion took place.
 It specifies the *Fast flavor* and the *Normal flavor* (called *Compressed flavor* in the IETF draft).